XYGZ12/kodego-music-player/README.md

 The root folder has a public sub-folder which contains the html, css and javascript files for this project.
 It also contains the audio and image files that were used in this project.
 Each of them has a folder of their own.
 Except for the javascript script, because it's inside the html file of this project.
 I have used node.js for this project.
 I used it for the api endpoints.
 And so I have a server.js file on the root-folder(kodego-music-player) as well.
 ---
 Compromises & Such:
 Because of time constraints, I have focused on the functionality of the app.
 With more time, I would like to improve the design and ui of my music player app.
+I wanted to use codepen.io for my solution... but it seems like I can't use node.js in this platform.
+So I chose to use Github to present my solution instead, since my app is using node.js.
 ---
 Error Cases & Such:
 The app doesn't have unhandled errors.